Docker Deployment

 For development, run MindRoom alongside a local Matrix server:

-# Start Matrix (Synapse + Postgres + Redis)
+# Start Matrix (Synapse + Postgres + Redis) without changing directories

-cd local/matrix && docker compose up -d
+docker compose -f local/matrix/docker-compose.yml up -d

 # Verify Matrix is running